 We are interested in working with artists who push the boundaries of their field and whose practice challenges traditional delineations of discipline.
 We encourage established and emerging artists alike to apply.
 Artists are considered based on merit of the submitted portfolio and proposal.

 Mary Sky is interested in promoting diversity in all contemporary arts disciplines and fields.
 Our evaluation process places a preference on candidates who reflect this mission.

 How does the materials stipend work?

-Accepted residents have access to a maximum materials allowance of $500.
+Accepted residents have access to a materials allowance.
 Discretionary use of the stipend is subject to individual review and approval.

 Mary Sky works with each artist individually to use the stipend to benefit your project.
 If you need to purchase materials ahead of time for use during the residency, we ask that you send an itemized list and we can release the funds directly to you.
 If your travel plans preclude bringing the materials you need with you, we can also purchase against a provided list and furnish the site ahead of your arrival.